mykhailo-monchak/klaviyo-client/README.md

   - get profiles from list and segments
   - get complete profile data
   - get a list of profile events
+  - get a list of profile events by metric ID

 The package supports providing generic event or profile properties types in order to work in well-known types manner.